-This post focuses on the steps taken towards gender equality in the past couple of years to recognize and honor strong equal rights advocates around the world.
+This post focuses on the steps taken towards gender equality the past couple of years leading up to November 2019.
+It recognizes and honors these strong equal rights advocates from around the world.

-Ni Una Meno’s feminist movement against violence towards women has spread throughout the nation.
+The Ni Una Menos feminist movement against violence towards women has spread throughout the nation.

-Marielle Franco—an Afro-Brazilian politician and LBTQI activist—was murdered in an attack but pushed the country towards reforms.
+Marielle Franco, an Afro-Brazilian politician and LGBTQI activist, was murdered in an attack, but she pushed the country towards reforms.

 Implemented their feminist philanthropy project in 2017 and pledged more than $300 million to fund gender equality globally.

 Launch of the Young Women’s Leadership Initiative to bring girls and mentors from Kenya and Tanzania together to work to promote change and equality in their communities.

 Mozn Hasan founded Egyptian women’s human rights organization Nazra.
 In fact, Mozn Hassan accepted the 2016 Right Livelihood Award